-The Man’oushe (mana'esh or manakeesh or , plural) is a cherished national pie of Middle Eastern countries.
+The Man’oushe (mana'esh or manakeesh or , plural) is a cherished national pie of Lebanon, Syria, Palestine.
 Much like the Pizza pie of Italian heritage, Mana'esh is ubiquities in the Levant countries and loved by children and adults alike, and during just about any part of the day.
 While created with only three mainstay ingredients (dough, olive oil, and Zaatar), yet it invites vast culinary creativity and pride in homes and corner bakeries.
 Again, like Pizza making, dough recipes vary abundantly, so do tomato sauce recipes, and perhaps to a lesser extent, the cheese.
 It is similar with Mana'esh.
-In this recipe, and for convenience and speed, we leave the dough recipe to a professional baker (but stress it must be pizza dough) at your choice of grocery store (Also your choice of olive oil.)
+In this recipe, we leave the dough recipe to a professional baker (but stress it must be pizza dough) at your choice of grocery store for convenience.
+Also your choice of a fruity extra virgin olive oil.
 However, we recommend our very own Tyme Foods’ Zaatar for the best full-bodied flavor and taste.
-As we discuss in the About Zaatar page, and because there are no universal standards on what constitutes “Zaatar” it is essential to select a high quality blend.
+As we discuss in the What is Zaatar page, and because there are no universal standards on what constitutes “Zaatar” it is essential to select a high quality zaatar spice blend.

 Zaatar Mana'esh Bread Ingredients

 1 lb ready pizza dough (white or whole wheat)